jessepav/libgdx-wiki-old/Improving-workflow-with-Gradle.md

 ## Libgdx without Gradle

 You are **never** forced to use Gradle, it is just recommended.
-If you want clarification on why it is recommended, check [here] (#why-does-libgdx-recommend-gradle)
+If you want clarification on why it is recommended, check [here](#why-does-libgdx-recommend-gradle).

 If you don't want to use Gradle, you have the following choices.